-These Beetroot Potato Dumplings are a delicious, easy to make, vibrant vegetarian dish – serve with a drizzle of oil, sprinkle of parmesan or knob of butter.
+These beet dumplings with potato are a delicious, easy to make, vibrant vegetarian dish – serve with a drizzle of oil, sprinkle of parmesan or knob of butter.

 I have a soft spot for dumplings in general, potato dumplings in particular, and today I am going to show you how to make beetroot potato dumplings.
-I am also partial to beetroot and try to incorporate it into all sorts of dishes.
+I am also partial to beetroot and love to incorporate it into all sorts of dishes.
 (See for example my Beetroot Cornmeal Muffins with Green Olives, or these decadent Beetroot Coconut Brownies).

 This is a pretty uncomplicated recipe, with very few ingredients, but there is one thing that is essential to its success.
 Both the potatoes and the beetroot (the latter especially) need to be as dry as possible.
 The best method of preparing them for this recipe is roasting them whole, then cutting in half to allow all the steam to escape.